niemopen/niem-open-training/Modules/03 - Message Spec (IEPD) Overview.md

 # Message Spec / IEPD Overview

-- "Information Exchange Package Documentation"
+- Old Name: "Information Exchange Package Documentation (IEPD)"
-- Slowly changing to "Message Specification"
+- New Name: "Message Specification"
 - Defines an exchange
 - Made up of a bunch of documents, "artifacts"
 	- Some meant for humans